-SECTION I: FFY 2020 (Compliance Progress)
+SECTION I: FFY 2024 (Compliance Progress)

-YOUTH ACCESS LAWS, ACTIVITIES, AND ENFORCEMENT
+YOUTH AND YOUNG ADULT ACCESS LAWS, ACTIVITIES, AND ENFORCEMENT

 42 U.S.C.
-300x-26 requires the states to report information regarding the sale/distribution of tobacco products to individuals under age 18.
+300x-26 requires the states to report information regarding the sale/distribution of tobacco products to individuals under age 21.

-- 1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
+- 1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth and young adult access since the last reporting year.
 If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 U.S.C.
 300x-26). - a.
 Has there been a change in the minimum sale age for tobacco products?